-• If you want to outline your design, then create the outline first using the Shadow Layer function (Section 9.04).
+• If you want to outline your design, then create the outline first using the Shadow Layer function (Section 9.05).
 Choose a Shadow Size at least the size of the circles plus the spacing.
 Otherwise, the stones will overlap.
 Since rhinestone design programs work in metric, it's easier if you temporarily change the units in SCAL to mm.
 This setting is on the Document Panel:

 For the following example, a swirl design from the Library is added to the Cutting Mat and sized for a T-shirt.
 The same settings for SS 10 stones will be used - the circles will be 3.4 mm in diameter and the spacing will be 0.5 mm.
-Thus, the Shadow Size needs to be at least 3.9 mm.
-So, just to be safe, a Shadow Size of 4.0 mm will be entered:
+Thus, the Shadow Size needs to be 3.9 mm:

-• Next, select the design and the shadow and make a backup copy.
+- Note: this was the Shadow Size to use if the same size stones are used for both the original design and the shadow layer.
+At the end of this section, the Shadow Size formula is shown for the situation when the stones are not identical in size. - Next, select the design and the shadow and make a backup copy.
 Then go to the Rhinestone window.
 Since the same settings will be used for both the original design and the outline, both can have the rhinestone effect applied in the same step: